 Apply To Win a Scholarship to the Story Cartel Course

 I want to open the Story Cartel Course to talented who might not be able to afford it.
-While the course normally costs between $150 and $200, we will be giving away five full scholarships to writers we believe in.
+While the course normally costs $199 or more, we will be giving away three full scholarships to writers we believe in.

 Here’s how to qualify:

 - First, share the course home page with your audience on Twitter and Facebook.

 - The deadline to apply is Monday, May 19 at 11:59 pm EST.

 I’m looking forward to getting to know you!

 I want the Story Cartel Course to be more than a bunch of lessons about writing and publishing.
 I want it to be a guild, a Cartel, a group of writers who actively choose to help each other build their audiences, improve at the craft, and share their writing with the world.
 We would be honored to have you.